Toyota Prius: Fifth generation (XW60; 2022)

-In Europe, deliveries will begin in the first quarter of 2023, with only the plug-in hybrid model being available.
+In Europe, deliveries began in the first quarter of 2023, with only the plug-in hybrid model being available.

-Unlike previous generations, this generation will not be sold in Australia, New Zealand or the UK due to sluggish sales with the previous generation.
-It will be replaced by a shorter Corolla Hatchback Hybrid.
+Unlike previous generations, this generation was not sold in Australia due to sluggish sales with the previous generation.
+It was replaced by a shorter Corolla Hatchback Hybrid.
+Toyota New Zealand also decided not to offer the new generation Prius initially, but have resumed sales in 2024 under their Signature Class imported vehicle program.

+In October 2023, Toyota reversed its initial decision not to sell the fifth-generation Prius in the UK.

+In 2024, for the 2025 model year, the Prime model was renamed to Plug-in Hybrid for the North American market.